evildmp/diataxis-documentation-framework/tutorials-how-to.rst

 They are closely related, and like many close relations, can be mistaken for one another at first glance.

-What really matters is what the user needs
+What matters is what the user needs
 ------------------------------------------------

 Diátaxis insists that :ref:`what matters in documentation is the needs of the user <needs>`, and it’s by paying